Highlights From The Vault: Indigenous Geographies

 830 words / 4 minutes

-On November 1, we hosted From The Vault: Indigenous Geographies.
+On November 1, we hosted From the Vault: Indigenous Geographies.

 Highlighting Indigenous geographies and guest curated by Amira Madison, the Supporting Indigenous Communities Fellow at the Mayor’s Office of New Urban Mechanics, we explored collections that document Native life and land in New England and beyond.
 Look through the maps and captions below from Indigenous Geographies to further many histories and perspectives explored in this selection of maps.